reactjsx/routing-music/blog.md

 6. tf.keras

 This is legend!
 Keras came out when we had to write everything using low-level API.
 So technically it was used as the high-level API for Tensorflow.
 In my opinion, it did help make the community (especially researchers) adopt Tensorflow.
-And since Keras is officially a package of Tensorflow (from version 1.0 I think), you don't have to worry about version compatibility any more.
+And since Keras is officially a module of Tensorflow (from version 1.0 I think), you don't have to worry about version compatibility any more.

 The great thing about Keras is, it does all the hard tasks for you.
-So implementing from idea to actual result is just a piece of cake.
+So going from idea to result is just a piece of cake.
 Want to create a network?
 Just stack up the layers!
 Want to train it?
-Just compile and fit!
+Just compile and call fit!

 ```Python
 model = Sequential()